-Some of the things I should consider when thinking about a possible conflict of interest are: DO I DO I DO I COULD MY hold a public office that may personal interests or (or anyone I have a close have a close personal personal relationship with) relationship with someone who require me to handle issues of relationships influence a interest to Molson Coors? business decision I need to work for, or have an ownership reports directly or indirectly to me? make or cause me to act other interest in, a competitor than in the best interests of company or a company that Molson Coors?
+Some of the things I should consider when thinking about a possible conflict of interest are: DO I DO I DO I COULD MY hold a public office that may (or anyone I have a close have a close personal personal interests or personal relationship with) relationship with someone who require me to handle issues of relationships influence a interest to Molson Coors? work for, or have an ownership reports directly or indirectly business decision I need to to me? interest in, a competitor than in the best interests of company or a company that Molson Coors?
 Could it appear does business with Molson Coors? that way to others?
-YES YES YES YES V If the answer is yes to any of these, I must disclose the situation to my manager and the Ethics and Compliance team.
+YES YES YES YES V If the answer is yes to any of these, I must disclose the situation to my manager and the Ethics and Compliance team. performance, development, promotion or discipline.
 We Prevent Insider Trading From time to time, we may access or encounter information about our Company, customers or business partners that is not known to the public.
 "Inside information" is material information that is not available to the public and that a reasonable investor would likely consider important when deciding to buy or sell stock.
 Remember that even information about events or actions that are not certain to happen - such as the possible signing of a significant contract, sale of a subsidiary or acquisition of a craft brewery - can be considered inside information.
 If you are not sure whether certain information would be considered inside information, ask the Legal team before taking any action.
 If we have inside information, we cannot buy or sell stock, or tell anyone else to buy or sell stock.
 We also cannot "tip" anyone else by telling them the inside information.
 We must avoid even the appearance of violating these rules.
 If we trade in the Company's stock, we must be aware of pre-clearance requirements and timing restrictions on trading and always comply with the Molson Coors Insider Trading Policy.
 For more information: